MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 I mean, maybe the reason that the community is so seemingly okay with the update getting delayed is because that's all this release date was ever seen as.

 Perhaps this was a deliberate decision made by RobTop to shield him from backlash if he were to miss the deadline.
 But I like to think he fully intended to release the update in October.
-Whether or not he gave himself ample time is the subject of Exhibit B.
+Whether or not he gave himself ample time, however, is the subject of Exhibit B.